"Trends, like horses, are easier to ride in the direction they are going." - John Naisbitt

 1. Single-Page Design

-When planning web design strategy, the user experience should be your primary concern.
+When planning a web design strategy, the user experience should be your primary concern.

 Your prospects and customers have limited time to spend on your website, so you want to serve them content as quickly and efficiently as possible.
 That's why single-page web design has gained steam over the last year and shows no sign of running out of energy.
 It's a simple, minimalist solution that doesn't require many clicks (or, in the case of mobile users, taps).